 We are committed to protecting your privacy and ensuring appropriate security for your personal information.
 This Privacy Notice explains the types of personal information we collect; how we use that information; who we share it with; how we protect that information; and your legal rights.

-For the purpose of applicable data protection laws, the data controller is Young Women’s Trust of Unit D, 15-18 White Lion Street, London, N1 9PD (registered charity number 217868).
+For the purpose of applicable data protection laws, the data controller is Young Women’s Trust of Unit 1.01 Wenlock Studios, 50-52 Wharf Road, London, N1 7EU (registered charity number 217868).
 This means that we are responsible for determining how and why your personal data is processed.

 Below is a list of Contents of this Privacy Notice.
 You can use the links in this section to go directly to the different sections of this Privacy Notice to help you understand our practices and your rights with respect to your information: